 by Matt Slick

-Some people say it is arrogant for Christians to claim that they alone are going to Heaven.
+Some people say it is arrogant for Christians to claim that they alone are going to heaven.
 But is it really arrogance?
 Arrogance is a negative display of superiority and/or self-importance, but true Christians are not claiming superiority or self-importance.
-They claim that trust in Christ alone is what forgives them of their sins, and that all who trust in him can be forgiven as well.
+They claim that trust in Christ alone is what forgives them of their sin and that all who trust in him can be forgiven as well.
 This is not arrogance.
-It is confidence in the work of Christ who sacrificed himself on the cross.
+It is confidence in the work of Christ who sacrificed Himself on the cross.